tallforasmurf/CHIP8IDE/readme.md

 * [display.py](https://github.com/tallforasmurf/CHIP8IDE/blob/master/display.py) implements the Display window with its emulated screen and keypad.
 Like `source.py` it is a whole lot PyQt5 class definitions.

 * [memory.py](https://github.com/tallforasmurf/CHIP8IDE/blob/master/memory.py) is the code that actually runs the emulator.
-The bulk of it is code to create and manage three Qt Tables, using Qt's MVC architecture, to display memory, the call stack, and the registers.
+The bulk of it is code to create and manage three Qt Tables using Qt's Model-View architecture.
+The tables display memory, the call stack, and the registers.
 Down at the bottom is the [asynchronous QThread](https://github.com/tallforasmurf/CHIP8IDE/blob/master/memory.py#L1031) that runs when you click the RUN button, so the CHIP-8 emulator can go full speed while Qt still handles mouse clicks and keyboard actions.

 All this code is written in "literate" style, with a narrative about what the code is doing interspersed with the Python statements that actually do it.
-If you wonder why something is being done a certain way, there is probably a wordy boring explanation (or apology!) in the comments somewhere.
+If you wonder why something is being done a certain way, there is probably a long boring explanation (or an apology!) in the comments somewhere.

 ## <a name='SO'></a> Sources